SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/SchematicCapture/_index.md

 30. We will now consider an alternative way of making a connection using labels.
 Pick a net labelling tool by clicking on the 'Place net label' icon ![Add net label icon](add_line_label.png?classes=inline) on the right toolbar.
 You can also use <kbd>l</kbd>.

-1. Click in the middle of the wire connected to pin 6 of the microcontroller.
+1. Click the wire connected to the resistor which we connected to pin 6 of the microcontroller.
 Name this label 'INPUT'.
 The label is still an independent item which you can for example move, rotate and delete.
 The small anchor rectangle of the label must be exactly on a wire or a pin for the label to take effect.

 1. Follow the same procedure and place another label on the wire to pin 2 of the connector.
 Also name it 'INPUT'.
-The two labels, having the same name, create an invisible connection between pin 2 of the connector and the 100 ohm resistor.
+The two labels, having the same name, create an invisible connection between pin 2 of the connector and the 100&#8239;&#8486; resistor.
 This is a useful technique when connecting wires in a complex design where drawing the lines would make the whole schematic messier.
 To place a label you do not necessarily need a wire, you can simply attach the label to a pin.

 1. Labels can also be used to simply label wires for informative purposes.
-Place a label on pin 5 of the PIC.
+Place a label on pin 5 of the Teensy.
 Enter the name 'uCtoLED'.
 Name the wire between the resistor and the LED as 'LEDtoR'.

 1. You do not have to label the VCC and GND lines because the labels are implied from the power objects they are connected to.